 Within the Leichhardt Town Hall building is a large hall available for the community to hire for the purpose of activities such as performances, concerts, conferences, seminars, workshops, exhibitions and range of other activities.

-The facility is operated by Leichhardt Council as an unstaffed community venue.
+The facility is operated by Inner West Council - Leichhardt as an unstaffed community venue.

 The bookable space comprises a floor space of approximately 273m² (22.5m x 12.15m) plus a stage area of 68m² (12.15m x 5.5m).
 The kitchen is a commercial kitchen and offers a stove with 6 hotplates, fridge, instant hot water urn, 3 sinks, 2 hand basins, and ample bench space.
 Please note that there are no provisions for cutlery, plates or glassware.
 A booking of this facility includes the use of the hall and stage areas, and kitchen.
 Other areas in the Town Hall building are used by Council for internal operations.
 There are also 20 trestle tables and 280 chairs available for use.
 Hirers are responsible for packing up and packing away any furniture utilised.

 Leichhardt Town Hall is a fully accessible venue.
 An accessible toilet is located off the front foyer, along with recently refurbished ladies and gents toilets and a parents room.